 A Job Binary object stores a URL to a single script or Jar file and any credentials needed to retrieve the file.
-The file itself may be stored in the Sahara internal database or in Swift.
+The file itself may be stored in the sahara internal database, in swift, or in manila.

-Files in the Sahara database are stored as raw bytes in a Job Binary Internal object.
+Files in the sahara database are stored as raw bytes in a Job Binary Internal object.
 This object's sole purpose is to store a file for later retrieval.
 No extra credentials need to be supplied for files stored internally.

-Sahara requires credentials (username and password) to access files stored in Swift unless Swift proxy users are configured as described in Sahara Advanced Configuration Guide.
-The Swift service must be running in the same OpenStack installation referenced by Sahara.
+Sahara requires credentials (username and password) to access files stored in swift unless swift proxy users are configured as described in Sahara Advanced Configuration Guide.
+The swift service must be running in the same OpenStack installation referenced by sahara.